Canadian Club: Types

 Launched in Australia in April 2001, Canadian Club Mixed & Ready is a ready-to-drink (RTD) mix consisting of a 4.8% ABV pre-mixed blend of six-year-old Canadian Club with dry ginger ale, cola, soda and lime, or lemon crush.
-It is sold in 330mL bottles and 375mL cans.
+It is sold in 330 mL bottles and 375 mL cans.
 All flavours are also available in New Zealand.
 An Australian advertising campaign to pitch Canadian Club to those who were "over beer" was hugely successful, and launched internationally.

 6% ABV "Premium Strength" is available only in 375mL cans and is mixed with dry ginger ale.